Scheduled Castes and Scheduled Tribes: Constitutional history

 In the original Constitution, Article 338 provided for a special officer (the Commissioner for SCs and STs) responsible for monitoring the implementation of constitutional and legislative safeguards for SCs and STs and reporting to the president.
 Seventeen regional offices of the Commissioner were established throughout the country.

 There was an initiative to replace the Commissioner with a committee in the 48th Amendment to the Constitution, changing Article 338.
 While the amendment was being debated, the Ministry of Welfare established the first committee for SCs and STs (with the functions of the Commissioner) in August 1978.
 These functions were modified in September 1987 to include advising the government on broad policy issues and the development levels of SCs and STs.
 Now it is included in Article 342.

 In 1990, Article 338 was amended for the National Commission for SCs and STs with the Constitution (Sixty fifth Amendment) Bill, 1990.
 The first commission under the 65th Amendment was constituted in March 1992, replacing the Commissioner for Scheduled Castes and Scheduled Tribes and the commission established by the Ministry of Welfare's Resolution of 1989.
 In 2003, the Constitution was again amended to divide the National Commission for Scheduled Castes and Scheduled Tribes into two commissions: the National Commission for Scheduled Castes and the National Commission for Scheduled Tribes.

+Issue with scheduling and de-scheduling

+During the drafting of the Constitution of India, the Prime Minister of India, Jawaharlal Nehru, appointed B. R. Ambedkar as the Minister of Justice.
+Ambedkar and Nehru both were concerned about groups deemed oppressed and disadvantaged, referred to as subalterns in postcolonial studies.
+In post-colonial India, one of the most disadvantaged groups included the former untouchables, for whom Ambedkar insisted on the establishment of the category of depressed castes.
+These subalterns, becoming aware of their subordination during political mobilisations, called themselves Dalits, "the oppressed".
+The Government of India instituted affirmative action for the most highly disadvantaged groups to improve their socio-economic standing and well-being.
+The Indian government distinguished the disadvantaged populations from one another by their membership in the caste system and tribal affiliation.
+The “tribal” groups were identified as minorities belong to the oral tradition, standing outside the Varna-Jāti Brahmanical hierarchy.

+The concept of Scheduled Tribes — according to the official definition — thus refers to populations lagging behind with a low level of human development, and in geographical isolation compared to the rest of Indians, and hence called "backward," a parallel concept to "indigenous peoples" in the Western world.
+According to Emilie Crémin, these criteria, defined in 1950, nevertheless seem outdated today, since some tribal states such as Nagaland, on the contrary, have an average level of human development index (HDI) compared to the rest of India after their separation from Assam.